meeshkan/unmock-okhttp/README.md

 ## How does it work?

-The `unmock-okhttp` uses the `okhttp` interceptor pattern to intercept requests and run them through unmock.
+The `unmock-okhttp` package uses the `okhttp` interceptor pattern to intercept requests and run them through unmock.
 For example, the following test intercepts a call to the Behance API and automatically returns mock data.

 ```java
   @Test